Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | Chat | Yes (slash commands) |

-The built-in slash commands (/Fix, /Document, /Refactor, /Unit Testing) are convenient.
-The downside is less configuration depth than Continue.
-You can’t separately assign models for autocomplete versus chat, and the advanced context features (codebase-wide RAG, custom context providers) aren’t as developed.
+Built-in slash commands (/Fix, /Document, /Refactor, /Unit Testing) are convenient.
+The downside: you can’t separately assign models for autocomplete versus chat, and the advanced context features aren’t as developed as Continue’s.
+Some features push toward their cloud platform.

 Who it’s for: Developers who want the simplest possible setup and don’t need advanced configuration.